 Email is our preferred channel of communication.
 Staff members may be contacted by email however it is essential that parents understand that due to the nature of their work parents should not expect an immediate response.
-A response will be made within 72 hours.
+Class Teachers are not able to respond during class time.